-Cinematic adaptations of novels and short stories have dominated the box office and film industry awards for some decades, often provoking fierce debate about their fidelity, or otherwise, to the original; discussions about how the text has been transformed, cut and downright ruined, or, conversely, how the film has 'rescued' the novel, making it seem interesting and worth reading in a new context.
+Cinematic adaptations of novels, short stories and plays have dominated the box office and film industry awards for some decades, often provoking fierce debate about their fidelity, or otherwise, to the original; discussions about how the text has been transformed, cut and downright ruined, or, conversely, how the film has 'rescued' the novel, making it seem interesting and worth reading in a new context.
 The proliferation of YouTube, Facebook and multimodal adaptations in recent years has only reignited and reformulated these discussions.

 - understand and critically evaluate influential theories of adaptation and utilise these in analyses of adaptations; and

 - understand and successfully deploy a range of terms and concepts integral to literary and screen studies.